 It was perfectly cooked and went well with the broth and Israeli couscous, but next time I’ll try sea bass.

 In Chef Nelson’s recipe for Mahi Mahi, he cooked the fish at 131ºF for 30 minutes.
 I decided to do the same with the tilapia, and it was perfect.
 You can read more about my First Sous Vide Experiences here.

 Spicy Seafood Broth

-When I read the ingredient list in Chef Nelson’s recipe, I was intrigued.
-I don’t often cook with V-8 Juice so I was excited to see what the broth would taste like.
-As it was cooking down, I tried a spoonful and immediately thought of Manhattan clam chowder and knew this recipe was going to be a keeper.
+I was intrigued when I read the ingredient list in Chef Nelson’s recipe.
+I don’t often cook with V-8 Juice, so I was excited to see what the broth would taste like.
+As it was cooking down, I tried a spoonful and immediately thought of Manhattan clam chowder and knew this recipe would be a keeper.

-The spice comes from the red pepper flakes and you can make it as spicy as you like.
-Be careful though, a little goes a long with those little flakes.
+The spice comes from the red pepper flakes; you can make it as spicy as you like.
+Be careful, though, a little goes a long with those little flakes.

-The mistake I made was not paying attention and letting the broth cook down too much.
+My mistake was not paying attention and letting the broth cook down too much.
 Instead of a rich broth to be eaten with a spoon, it was more like a delicious stew served on top of the tilapia.
-I blame my mistake on paying more attention to my glass of chardonnay than to the broth.
+I blame my mistake on paying more attention to my chardonnay glass than the broth.

-If the timing of this recipe is right, the broth should be ready about the same time as the sous vide tilapia.
-If for some reason your broth is done ahead of time, I recommend you cover it and remove it from the heat.
+If the timing of this recipe is correct, the broth should be ready about the same time as the sous vide tilapia.
+If, for some reason your broth is done ahead of time, I recommend you cover it and remove it from the heat.

 You can always reheat it before serving it with the fish.
 Try not to let it cook down as much as I did.
-Still tasted great but I missed the soupy broth.
+It still tasted great but I missed the soupy broth.

 What If I Don’t Have A Sous Vide Precision Cooker?